-CADTH will typically apply the request for advice process when jurisdictions or the pCPA raise issues regarding changes in contextual information that affect their ability to implement existing CADTH recommendations.
-All requests for advice will relate to a drug that has previously been reviewed through CADTH Reimbursement Review process and for which a final recommendation has been issued.
+The request for advice process will typically be applied when jurisdictions or the pCPA raise issues regarding changes in contextual information that affect their ability to implement existing reimbursement recommendations.
+All requests for advice will relate to a drug that has previously been reviewed through the reimbursement review process and for which a final recommendation has been issued.

-To initiate the request for advice process, CADTH must receive a formal request from the drug programs or pCPA that provides a clear description of the issues that are of interest to the drug programs.
+To initiate the request for advice process, a formal request must be received from the drug programs or pCPA that provides a clear description of the issues that are of interest to the drug programs.
 Drug manufacturers and tumour groups are not permitted to initiate the request for advice process.

-The request is provided using a CADTH template and the drug programs will set out the relevant issue(s) or question(s) that are to be addressed by CADTH and the expert committee.
-This information will be published on the CADTH website.
+The request is provided using a template and the drug programs will set out the relevant issue(s) or question(s) that are to be addressed in the review.
+This information will be published on the website.